Mandy Moore On Her Eczema: "I Wanted To Tear My Face Off"

 On spreading awareness around eczema

 Now, after a few years of living with her eczema condition, Moore is partnering with Incyte on Moments of Clarity, a campaign that will highlight stories of other people with eczema to help spread awareness of the condition and treatment options.
-According to Incyte, eczema affects over 21 million people in the US alone.
+According to Incyte, eczema affects over 21 million people in the US alone, while in the UK, approximately 1.5 million adults experience atopic dermatitis.
 Still, many people are still confused about eczema, what it is and how to treat it.

 When the skin barrier is compromised, it can look and feel all sorts of ways.
-"How your skin reacts is different from anyone else," Dr. Batra continues.
-"You should see a dermatologist if your symptoms are really bothering you, if you're itching, if your skin feels tight, if you have red, scaly patches.
-There are treatments."
+"How your skin reacts is different from anyone else," Dr Batra continues.
+Consider visiting a dermatologist or your GP if your symptoms are really bothering you.
+"If you're itching, if your skin feels tight, if you have red, scaly patches, there are treatments," says Dr Batra.

 On her eczema treatment plan

 No, this is not an ad for eczema medication.
 Moore says she's not on any prescriptions.
 Her condition "waxes and wanes" but she's mindful of triggers.
 "There are things that exacerbate it, and I've learned over the years what those triggers are," she explains.
 Moore cites stress, cold, dry weather, and diet as key factors to keep an eye on.
 "I found there's a real correlation in diet," she explains.
-"My skin is always going to react a little bit better when I'm getting omega-3s and probiotics.
-The gut connection to the skin is important.
-So yogurt and kefir and things that are fermented, like sauerkraut and kimchi, tend to react really well with my skin."
+"My skin is always going to react a little bit better when I'm getting omega-3s and probiotics."
+For Moore, the gut connection to the skin is important.
+"Yogurt and kefir and things that are fermented, like sauerkraut and kimchi, tend to react really well with my skin."

+Dr. Batra says there's empirical evidence to back Moore's experience with eating kefir and having clearer skin.
+"We're learning more and more about the gut and the skin and microbiome and how promoting the flora in both can improve the barrier in the skin and can help atopic dermatitis and other inflammatory conditions as well," Dr Batra explains.

 AdvertisementADVERTISEMENT